sayheylaura/github-namer/README.md

 This is an exercise for the second sprint in [Adalab](https://adalab.es/).
 The main goal of this exercise was to practice JavaScript and AJAX requests.

+There's a search form where you can write a GitHub username, and the page will return the user's real first name! :)

 ## How to use this repository

 If you ever want to contribute to this project, you'll need to install [Node.js](https://nodejs.org/) and [Gulp](https://gulpjs.com), then: